paul-hammant/tbd/content/short-lived-feature-branches/index.md

 1. intermediate merges to master (trunk)
 2. merges (intermediate or not) to other people's short-lived feature branches
 3. merges (intermediate or not) to any release branches (if you have them)
+4. variations of #2 that are direct from/to the developers clone on their workstation

 ## Personal preferences